(c) 2024 PillSync.com

 General information about the safe and effective use of methylphenidate hydrochloride extended-release capsules (CD).

 Medicines are sometimes prescribed for purposes other than those uled in a Medication Guide.
 Do not use methylphenidate hydrochloride extended-release capsules (CD) for a condition for which it was not prescribed.
 Do not give methylphenidate hydrochloride extended-release capsules (CD) to other people, even if they have the same symptoms.
 It may harm them and it is against the law.
-You can ask your healthcare provider or pharmacist for information about methylphenidate hydrochloride extended-release capsules (CD) that was written for healthcare professionals.
+You can ask your healthcare provider or pharmacist for information about methylphenidate hydrochloride extended-release capsules (CD) that is written for healthcare professionals.

 What are the ingredients in methylphenidate hydrochloride extended-release capsules (CD)?